lukemunsch/chichen-itza/README.md

 on top of one another in order to keep the sections clear and not span too many scrolling section on the smaller screen with the images becoming too small to examine.

+### favicon

+I have inlcuded an icon for the browser and bookmarks to display when they are on my site, which is a small version of the Temple of Kukulkan, relating spcifically to the topic of the site.

 ### Hero Image + Overlay

 The image used at the top of the page is the famous Temple of Kukulkan; the Feathered